 I just couldn’t deal with all this stress anymore, I made bad desicions that I shouldn’t take and I am sorry about that.
 I think this is the time for me too leave, this whole thing is changing me as a person, so it’s time for me to take care of myself and leave this scene once and for all.”

 Lambda removed the malicious code as an update before officially stepping down.
-Lambda plans to continue working on other addons, while Exodus development has been turned over to TVADDONS.
+Lambda plans to continue working on other addons, while Exodus development is now moved over to TVADDONS.

 At present, Exodus is good to use.
-As stated, the malicious code has been cleared and the current development team at TVADDONS has reassured the community that the addon is now safe to use.
+As stated, the malicious code was cleared and the current development team at TVADDONS reassures the community that the addon is now safe to use.